manavshah-28/SV_verification/README.md

 The Testbench Architecture consists of the Device Under Test (DUT) in this case the adder, the Generator, Driver,Scoreboard, Monitor, Transactions and Interface.

+The Program for this repo can also be found on [EDA Playground](https://edaplayground.com/x/vrnN).